My Grandpa. Manhattan in hand, always smiling.

 -how to uproot everything comfortable and familiar for your kid's sake

--how to drive: cars &amp and riding lawn mowers
+-how to drive: cars & and riding lawn mowers

 -how to drive manual transmissions